2009 Players Championship

 The 2009 Players Championship was a golf tournament in Florida on the PGA Tour, held May 7–10 at TPC Sawgrass in Ponte Vedra Beach, southeast of Jacksonville.
 It was the 36th Players Championship.

+Tournament summary

 Henrik Stenson shot a bogey-free 66 in the final round to win at 276 (−12), four strokes ahead of Ian Poulter.
 Alex Čejka led by five strokes after the third round, but went out in 42 and finished in a tie for ninth.
 Stenson was the third European to win the title, after Sergio García the previous year and Sandy Lyle in 1987.

 Due to 83 players making the halfway cut (top 70 and ties), a second cut was initiated after the third round.

 Defending champion Sergio García finished ten strokes back, in a tie for 22nd place.

 Venue

 This was the 28th Players Championship held at the TPC at Sawgrass Stadium Course and it remained at 7215 yd.